| Title: | Discrete Nonlinear Filtering for Stochastic Volatility Models |

 further arguments passed to or from other methods. |

-Returns the summary of the output of a DNFOptim
+Returns the summary of the output of a DNFOptim object.

 Returns a list with the model used and its estimated parameters.